mohith2017/SellScaleHood/README.md

 The frontend should now be running on http://localhost:3000.

 ### 3. Testing the Application
 - Open your web browser and navigate to http://localhost:3000 to view the Portfolio Management app.
 - Ensure that your Flask API is running concurrently on http://127.0.0.1:5000 so that the frontend can make requests to it.

+**The app is expected to be able to do three things:**

+1. “Query” for specific stock tickers (i.e. search for $AAPL, $TSLA).
+Powered by [yfinance](https://pypi.org/project/yfinance/) library
+2. “Buy” and “Sell” specific stock tickers (i.e. enter ticker, quantity, and save the amount somewhere in a database)
+3. “View Portfolio” and see a list of all previously bought stock tickers.

 **API Endpoints**
 The following endpoints are available in the Flask API: